TadLeonard/husl-numpy/README.md

 Now we'll microwave our subject by by using all three HUSL channels at once and [MoviePy](https://github.com/Zulko/moviepy) to make a GIF.
-To produce a microwave "melt", we need a function that will form hue waves, mask regions of high saturation, and make "drips" by sliding lightness values downward.
+To produce a microwave "melt", we need a function that will form hue waves, mask regions of high saturation, and make "drips" by sliding dark pixels downward.

 ```python
 def microwave(img):